 1. Initial Assessment: Conduction a comprehensive evaluation using diagnostic tools and qEEG assessments to identify specific patterns of neural dysregulation.

-2. Protocol Selection: Choosing appropriate neurofeedback protocols based on the assessment results.
+2. Protocol Selection: Based on the assessment results, choose appropriate neurofeedback protocols.
 For instance, individuals with decreased theta activity might undergo alpha-theta training, while those with elevated beta activity may receive beta down-training.

-4. Progress Monitoring: Regular reassessment of brainwave patterns and symptomatology ensures that the treatment plan remains effective and adjustments are made as needed.
+4. Progress Monitoring: Regular reassessment of brainwave patterns and symptoms ensures the treatment plan remains effective and allows for necessary adjustments.

 Case Studies